(Closed) Scholarship Opportunity by A2ii and the InsuResilience Global Partnership

 InsuResilience Global Partnership /A2ii /Womens World Banking

-Access to Insurance Initiative (A2ii) together with InsuResilience Global Partnership are once again jointly sponsoring the participation of an insurance supervisor and a high potential woman from their authorities in the Leadership and Diversity Program for Regulators , taught by Women’s World Banking and faculty from Oxford University’s Saïd Business School.
-The program is intended to support insurance supervisors and regulators in developing policies that close the gender gap in inclusive insurance and in developing women’s leadership capacity in regulatory organizations.
+Access to Insurance Initiative (A2ii) together with the InsuResilience Global Partnership, through its Centre of Excellence on Gender-smart Solutions,are once again jointly sponsoring the participation of an insurance supervisor and a high-potential woman in the Leadership and Diversity Program for Regulators.
+The program is taught by Women’s World Banking and Faculty from Oxford University’s Saïd Business School and implemented together with the Alliance for Financial Inclusion (AFI).
+It is intended to support insurance supervisors and regulators in developing policies that close the gender gap in inclusive insurance and in developing women’s leadership capacity in regulatory organizations.

 Description of the training

-The virtual, 16-week global leadership program, taught by Women’s World Banking and faculty from Oxford University’s Saïd Business School, brings together senior officials from central banks and other regulatory agencies and high-potential women from their respective institutions.
+The virtual, 12-week global leadership program brings together senior officials (male/female/nonbinary) from central banks and other regulatory agencies and high-potential women (mid-level professional) from their respective institutions.

-The participating regulator will nominate a team of a senior official and a high potential woman official from the agency.
-During the program, the senior official identifies a policy initiative to sponsor at their institution related to serving the women’s market and will work with their high-potential woman leader to implement it, while simultaneously supporting her professional development during and after the program.
+The participating regulator will nominate a team of a senior official and a high-potential woman official from the agency.
+During the program, the senior official identifies a policy initiative to sponsor at their institution related to serving the women’s market and works with their high-potential woman leader to implement it while supporting her professional development during and after the program.

-The program involves a series of interactive live online sessions, individual and group assignments, peer action learning and expert consultation opportunities.
-Each senior official identifies a policy initiative to advance women’s financial inclusion.
+The program involves a series of interactive live online sessions, individual and group assignments, peer action learning as well as expert consultation and coaching opportunities.
+Each senior official identifies a policy initiative to advance women’s financial inclusion and selects a high-potential woman leader from their institution with whom to partner in designing and implementing this initiative.
+The senior official invests in the woman leader’s professional growth through career mentorship and sponsorship.
+Senior officials will receive 4 executive coaching sessions.

 What will participants gain?